 Achieving the best patient outcomes is our priority

 We strive for the best outcomes for our cancer patients as a priority.
 We want every person who is concerned about their symptoms to visit their GP practice as soon as possible, so if they do have cancer, it is more likely to be diagnosed earlier.
 We want every person that is suspected of having cancer to be seen by specialists so that if they need to, they can begin treatment sooner.
-We want everyone person who has cancer to receive care that is appropriate for them and support them to live well throughout their treatment and beyond.
+We want every person who has cancer to receive care that is appropriate for them and support them to live well throughout their treatment and beyond.

 Diagnosing Cancer Earlier